El Señor de los Cielos: Spin-off

-Telemundo confirmed on May 15, 2016, that the series would see a Spin-off based upon actor Mauricio Ochmann's character "El Chema".
+Telemundo confirmed on May 15, 2016, that the series would have a spin-off based on actor Mauricio Ochmann's character "El Chema".
 El Chema premiered on December 6, 2016.

 Opening theme

 All songs in the series are composed by Marco Flores and performed by Cardenales de Nuevo León.
 In the first season the main theme was "El jefe de todos".
 For the second season, the opening theme song was changed to "El verdadero Jefe de todos".
 In the third season the song was composed around the main character of the series and is titled "Aurelio Casillas".
 In the fourth season, the song of the main theme was changed to "El cuarto corrido".
-In the fifth season the opening theme titled "El quinto corrido", this time performed by Don Chayo, member of the band Cardenales de Nuevo León.
+In the fifth season the opening theme titled "El quinto corrido", this time performed by Don Chayo, a member of the band Cardenales de Nuevo León.
 In the eighth season the opening theme is titled "Hierba mala nunca muere", performed by Los Tucanes de Tijuana.
+In the ninth season, the opening theme is titled "El hombre bestia".